Back to Blog

 The Question Nobody Asks at the Beginning

-When a business owner gets two website quotes — one for $5,000 and one for $15,000 — they almost always ask: what is the difference?
+When a business owner gets two website quotes — one for $5,000 and one for $15,000 — the obvious question is: why does one cost three times more than the other?

-The better question is: what does each one cost me over the next three years?
+The better question: what does each one cost over the next three years, and what does each one generate in that time?

 What the $5,000 Website Actually Costs

 A $5,000 WordPress build gets you live quickly.
-But the ongoing costs begin immediately after launch.
+But the recurring costs begin the day after launch.

-• Managed hosting: $50–$100/mo for a business site that performs adequately
+• Managed hosting: $35–$100/month for a business site that performs adequately (Kinsta and WP Engine start at $35/month; scaling plans go higher)

 What the $15,000 Website Actually Costs

-A $15,000 custom Next.js build has a higher day-one cost.
-But the ongoing costs are structurally lower.
+A $15,000 custom Next.js build costs more on day one.
+Over three years, the recurring costs are structurally lower.

 • Plugin licenses: $0 — there are no plugins

-• Security incidents: Near zero — no plugin ecosystem to exploit, no WordPress admin login to brute force
+• Security incidents: budget near zero — no plugin ecosystem to exploit and no admin login exposed to the public internet.
+Structurally smaller attack surface, not risk-free

 Who the $5,000 Website Is Right For

-• You are testing an idea and need something live quickly
+• You're testing a business idea and need something live fast

-• The website is not a primary lead generation tool
+• The website isn't a primary lead generation channel

 • Budget constraints make a lower upfront cost necessary

-• The site is genuinely simple — a few pages, no complex functionality
+• The site is truly simple — few pages, no complex functionality, no competitive positioning to protect

 Who the $15,000 Website Is Right For